CanaanGM/cap_ze_flag/README.md

 this repo is for challanges in https://play.picoctf.org/practice?originalEvent=70&page=1

-the code can be sure be made 100x better buuuuuut it's gotta do one thing once so ¯\/(°_o)/¯ . . .
+sure the code can be made 100x better buuuuuut it's gotta do one thing once so ¯\/(°_o)/¯ . . .

 i've already done Includes ; once while the teacher was talking and the other watching him, so i'm not gonna include it.